tdbabas/nagios-plugin-database-query/README.rst

 COPYRIGHT AND LICENSE
 =====================

-Copyright (C) 2014 by Tim Barnes, British Antarctic Survey, Natural Environmental Research Countil, UK
+Copyright (C) 2014 by Tim Barnes, British Antarctic Survey, Natural Environmental Research Council, UK

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by